grafana/grafana/docs/sources/datasources/opentsdb/_index.md

 Open a graph in edit mode by click the title.
 Query editor will differ if the data source has version <=2.1 or = 2.2.
 In the former version, only tags can be used to query OpenTSDB.
-But in the latter version, filters as well as tags can be used to query opentsdb.
+But in the latter version, filters as well as tags can be used to query OpenTSDB.
 Fill Policy is also introduced in OpenTSDB 2.2.

 ![](/static/img/docs/v43/opentsdb_query_editor.png)